 - Use a food processor to combine the pie dough ingredients until it resembles sand, adding the cold water last

-- Roll out and form into a bowl, wrapping it in plastic wrap
+- Roll out onto a floured surface and form into a ball, wrap in plastic wrap

 - Chill for 1 hour